oulianov/finance-tweets/README.md

 ## Instructions

-The content of this exploration is in the notebook [Finance tweets.ipynb](https://github.com/oulianov/finance-tweets/blob/master/Finance%20tweets.ipynb) to be opened online.
+The content of this exploration can be viewed online [by clicking on this link](https://htmlpreview.github.io/?https://github.com/oulianov/finance-tweets/blob/master/Finance%20tweets.html).